rapid7/metasploit-framework/documentation/modules/auxiliary/dos/http/squid_range_dos.md

 and the number of requests that are sent to confirm that the Squid host is actually dead.

+### CVE

+This is the CVE that will be used to exploit the vulnerability.
+The default setting is `CVE-2021-31806`, but `CVE-2021-31807` can also be chosen.

 ## Scenarios

 In this scenario the target server is running on the same host as Metasploit (192.168.159.128).